JEE Main Important Mathematics Formulas

 Answer:

-Primary productivity is the biomass produced per unit area over a time period by photosynthesis.
+Primary productivity is the biomass produced per unit area over some time by photosynthesis.
 In simple terms, we can say that it is the amount of biomass produced by green plants in a particular ecosystem.
 Plant population varies from one ecosystem to another.
-The number of plants is higher in tropical rainforests compared to in deserts.
+The number of plants is higher in tropical rainforests compared to deserts.
 Therefore, primary productivity would be much higher in tropical rainforests than in deserts.
 This shows that primary productivity varies from one ecosystem to another ecosystem.Question:11

 Answer:

 This entire sequence of communities that successively change in a given area is called sere (s).
 All the biotic and abiotic factors play a crucial role in this transition process and thus enable a community to reach the climax.
-If biotic and abiotic factors are not supportive enough for the climax, then the community may remain in a particular seral stage without reaching the climax.Question:12
+If biotic and abiotic factors are not supportive enough for the climax, then the community may remain in a particular seral stage without reaching the climax.
+The presence of sparse vegetation at Tabletop Mountain can be one example of a community in the seral stage.
+The community at the tabletop mountain may be in a stage in which only ferns and mosses may be present.
+In due course of time, it would pave the way for higher plants.Question:12

 What is an incomplete ecosystem?
 Explain with the help of a suitable example.